wrf/lavaLampPlot/README.md

 The merging generates counts that are slightly different from counting them as a single set, on the order of 0.001% *more* when separate sets were merged than when counted as a single set.
 This is after excluding those above the counts cutoff for the single set (which might account for 0.01%).
 I have no explanation for this.

 The manual from jellyfish v1 implies that if the output file is not specified with `-o`, jellyfish should create an extra output file with the default name ("output_") when the hash size is full.
 I have not tested if this works for sparing memory usage.

+#### SRA Files
+The Trinity mode in kmersorter has a problem with the SRA headers generated from the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/books/NBK158900/) fastq-dump (due to problems in the called Trinity scripts).
+The stats file generation will work normally, but then the stats cannot be sorted correctly and ultimately the process will fail merging the stats.
+Brian Haas suggested this alternate command to generate the header (which one would also use during Trinity normalization).

+`fastq-dump --split-files --defline-seq '@$sn[_$rn]/$ri' SRR1032106.sra`

 ## Misc
 As this is not really published work, citing is probably not necessary.
 Nonetheless, it may be advisable to say that any figures were created using this repo, something like "used lavaLampPlot python and R scripts by WRF".